wagtail-nest/wagtail-bakery/README.md

 * Support for generating a static API
 * Ready to use Wagtail Buildable views to build all your (un)published pages at once (no extra code required!)

+## Supported Versions

+- Python 3.8 - 3.10
+- Django 3.2 - 4.1
+- Wagtail 2.15 - 4.1

+We aim to support the Wagtail versions as [supported](http://docs.wagtail.io/en/latest/releases/upgrading.html) by Wagtail (current LTS, current stable).

+Django/Wagtail combinations as [supported](http://docs.wagtail.io/en/latest/releases/upgrading.html#compatible-django-python-versions) by Wagtail (for the Wagtail versions as defined above).

+### Browser support

+We align our browser support targets with that of Wagtail.
+Have a look at the [official documentation](http://docs.wagtail.io/en/latest/contributing/developing.html).

 ## Installation

 ```